Host an Event

 Telephone: 44 (0)1295 730 551, Facsimile: 44 (0)1295 730 059

-Wroxton Abbey’s history covers over 700 years from medieval priory, through Jacobean mansion and Prime Ministerial family home, a warehouse during the Second World War, private apartments and an American University college campus of Fairleigh Dickinson University.
+Wroxton Abbey’s history covers over 800 years from medieval priory, through Jacobean mansion and Prime Ministerial family home, a warehouse during the Second World War, private apartments and more recently as an American University college campus of Fairleigh Dickinson University.

 Distinguished visitors have included contemporary political leaders, as well as

-- statesman: President Theodore Roosevelt and Prime Minister Harold Wilson
+- Statesmen: President Theodore Roosevelt and Prime Minister Harold Wilson

 Set in 56 acres of landscaped and wooded grounds, Wroxton Abbey is an ideal venue for your private or corporate function.
 The main house offers richly paneled public rooms complemented by ornately carved fireplaces, paintings and stained glass, chapel, comfortable libraries, a gilded ballroom/meeting room and seminar rooms.
 Adjacent buildings include a dining room, bar, reception/lecture hall and catering facilities.